antarctica/bas-style-kit-docs/site/v0.6.1/components/navbar.md

   heading_level=3
   phase="live"
   initial_version="0.1.0"
-  revised_version="0.7.0"
   included="yes"
 %}

-Use the `.bsk-ms-auto` class to position navbar items to the right, including navigation links, drop-down menus, text, buttons etc.
+Use the `.bsk-navbar-left` and `.bsk-navbar-right` classes to position navbar items, including navigation links, drop-down menus, text, buttons etc.

 To align navigation links and drop-downs wrap them in a `ul` element with the relevant alignment class.

 {% capture alert_content %}
-Multiple right aligned elements are not currently supported and may not look correct.
+Multiple right aligned elements are not currently supported and won't look right.
 {% endcapture %}
 {% include bas-style-kit/bsk-snippet--alert.html
   variant="warning"